openstack/tripleo-ci/README.md

 See toci-defaults for a list of additional environment variables that can be defined in ~/.toci in order to control things like
 * Changing the architecture to amd64
-* Deploying tripleo images on real baremetal hosts
+* Deploying TripleO images on real baremetal hosts
 * Increasing the resources allocated to bm_poseur nodes
 * notifying an irc channel and uploading toci results to a server (used if running toci as a CI framwork)